 At first, a quick inspection of the M&P Shield showed it to be yet another polymer and steel pocket semiauto.
 Not so.
 Here, as the saying goes, looks are deceiving.
 With this M&P Shield, S&W has struck all the right notes, both those necessary and those desirable, without including any baggage.

 I obtained 9mm sample Shield from S&W and have recorded my observations below.

-The M&P Shield is a 19 oz. striker-fired semiauto chambered for either 9mm or .40 SW and holds seven or eight rounds of 9mm and six or seven rounds in .40 SW.
+The M&P Shield is a 19 oz. striker-fired semiauto chambered for either 9mm, .40 SW or .45 ACP and holds seven or eight rounds of 9mm and six or seven rounds in .40 SW and .45 ACP.

-The stainless steel slide and 3.1″ barrel have the Melonite treatment and are black, as is the polymer frame and all small parts.
-On the 9mm and .40 SW models, the frame width measure .95″, with a slide width of 1″.
+The stainless steel slide and barrel the Melonite treatment and are black, as is the polymer frame and all small parts.
+On the 9mm and .40 SW models, the frame width measure .95″ and the slide width 1″.
 Overall length measures 6.1″, while its height comes in at 4.6″.
 The barrel measures 3.1″ long.
 The .45 ACP model carries a 3.3″ barrel and measures 6.5″ long.

 You can buy the Shield with or without a manual thumb safety at the top-left side of the frame (mine had a safety), with the takedown lever above the trigger guard.
 The slide catch is rearward of this, and the magazine catch is located behind the lower rear of the ample, rounded trigger guard.

 S&W supplies two magazines with the Shield: one flush-fit seven rounder, and an extended body eight rounder.
 Both have identical removable polymer base plates.
 The extended magazine wears a polymer collar that fills the otherwise-open area of the magazine where it protrudes from the frame.
 The collar is a press fit.
 There are witness holes on both sides of the magazine bodies, numbered 3–7 or 3–8.